cwunch02/Copy-on-Write-Fork/README.md

+# Copy on Write Fork

+This was the last project of my Operating Systems class, and it involved modifying the fork given of xv6 to allow for copy-on-write forking for the page tables within the filesystem of xv6.
+To run the program, simply boot up QEMU and simply type cowtest, which is a test that will show whether or not copy-on-write will work.

 xv6 is a re-implementation of Dennis Ritchie's and Ken Thompson's Unix Version 6 (v6).  xv6 loosely follows the structure and style of v6, but is implemented for a modern RISC-V multiprocessor using ANSI C.